 If you are used to wired headphones, then you are also probably used to controlling things like volume, or the play/pause options with physical buttons along the wire.
 Wireless headphones can be very different in that regard.
 There are a lot of controls on the earpieces themselves.

 Some of them are protruding but most of them are modern and sleek that have touch controls instead.
 A limited number of headphones can also be controlled by voice or external apps.
 The method of control is way more important than you might think.
 Many manufacturers will choose stylish design over functionality.
 However, it all comes down to your needs and practicality.
+There more things that needs to check for which bridge will guide in a better way.

 The control method is more important than you might think.
 For instance, some of the controls may not be suitable for gym-goers, while others might be good for other causes.
 Another thing to consider is how the headphones can be paired with an external device.
 Most people use Bluetooth to pair your phones or an external speaker but others may not also have NFC functionality.